 This one moment in the 2019 season encapsulates everything the 5’8 back from Baton Rouge is all about.

 And now he is drawing comparisons to an NFL player who spent much of his career to this point with the New Orleans Saints.

 Mark Ingram won a Heisman Trophy and a national championship at Alabama, and was a first round pick of the Saints in 2011.
 Ingram has earned three Pro Bowl selections in his career, two of which were with the Saints (2014, 2017) before he signed a free-agent deal with the Ravens before last season.

 On the heels of a breakthrough, national championship-winning season in which he amassed 1,867 total yards from scrimmage, Edwards-Helaire is a legitimate draft prospect and potential starter in the NFL, much like Ingram was nine years ago.
-Recently, ESPN draft analyst Matt Bowen analyzed some of Edwards-Helaire’s film and saw the comparison to Ingram, who also wore No. 22, with the Tide and the Saints.
+Recently, ESPN draft analyst Matt Bowen analyzed some of Edwards-Helaire’s film and saw the comparison to Ingram, who also wore No. 22, with the Tide.

 #LSU RB Clyde Edwards-Helaire (5-foot-8, 209)

 • Seeks contact at 2nd/3rd level

 • Ability to flex into the slot